Menu Close

 Jugular foramen Glomus Tumour Dr Rahul Bagla ENT Textbook

-• Type C tumour: Involving the infra labyrinthine compartment of the temporal bone and extending into the petrous apex
+Type CInvolving the infra-labyrinthine compartment and extending into the petrous apex.
+(Glomus Jugulare)

 Clinical features:

-Almost 90% of skull base paragangliomas have conductive hearing loss and symptoms pertain to the ear.
+Almost 90% of skull base paragangliomas have conductive hearing loss and symptoms pertaining to the ear.

 1. Pulsatile tinnitus and/ or hearing loss.
 The earliest symptoms are pulsatile tinnitus and/ or hearing loss.
 Tinnitus is swishing in character, synchronous with pulse and can be temporarily stopped by carotid pressure.
 A glomus tympanicum may present early with conductive hearing loss, which is slowly progressive in nature; whereas glomus jugulare may present with a mixed deafness when the middle and inner ears are both involved.
 There may be otalgia, ear fullness, otorrhea and aural bleeding.

-7. Cranial Nerve Palsies.
-This is a late feature appearing several years after aural symptoms.
-CN VII and VIII become involved in the internal auditory canal.
-IXth to XIIth cranial nerves become involved in the jugular foramen.
-Order of frequency of involvement (VII > X > XII > IX > XI).
-There is dysphagia and hoarseness with asymmetric palatal elevation or an abnormal gag reflex (IX, X) and dysarthria and hoarseness of voice due to unilateral paralysis of vocal cords (X) with weakness of the trapezius and sternomastoid muscles (XI) and deviation on protrusion, wasting and atrophy of tongue (XII) nerves.
+• IX, X, XI, XII: Involved in the Jugular Foramen and lead to features like dysphagia, hoarseness, and tongue weakness.
+There is dysphagia and hoarseness with asymmetric palatal elevation or an abnormal gag reflex (IX, X) and dysarthria and hoarseness of voice due to unilateral paralysis of vocal cords (X) with weakness of the trapezius and sternomastoid muscles (XI) and deviation on protrusion, wasting and atrophy of the tongue (XII) nerves.
 Horner’s syndrome (ptosis, meiosis, anhydrosis and enopthalmus) can be observed.

 Rising Sun Appaerance Glomus Tumour Dr Rahul Bagla ENT Textbook